Looking for things to do on your visit to Plano? Here’s a list of Plano adventures under $25.

 The Angelika is a stylish five-screen boutique cinema located in Plano’s Shops at Legacy.
 The Angelika Cafe & Bar is located on the second level of the cinema, and is open to the public.
 All movie tickets are $11.50 and under. angelikafilmcenter.com

 Plano’s newest and most colorful attraction, the Crayola Experience at The Shops at Willow Bend, is an amazing place where visitors can explore the 60,000 square foot attraction that Parents Magazine calls one of the “Top 10 Trips to Take Before Your Kid Turns 10.”
 Experience 22 hands-on attractions inspired by Crayola products and their technologies.
 Visitors can name and wrap their own Crayola crayon, star in a coloring page, create melted wax spin-art, and learn how crayons are made in a live factory show.
 There are also two new attractions that debuted in Texas: Silly Selfies and Kaleidoscope.
-General admission is $23.99 or $20.99 if purchased online.
+General admission is $24.99 if purchased online.
+Purchase discounted tickets here.

 Children’s Health StarCenter – Plano: Public Ice Skating